-Elizabeth McDermott supervises 9 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Elizabeth McDermott supervises 18 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 My research is concerned with mental health inequality especially in relation to age, sexuality, gender and social class.
 I have conducted studies investigating suicide, self-harm, emotional distress, wellbeing and happiness.
 My research attempts to investigate and develop understandings of the social, economic and cultural origins of mental health and wellbeing, and produce evidence which can inform policy and practice.

 LGBT Youth Suicide Prevention Project